tfukui95/tor-experiment/Website Fingerprinting.md

 ```
 scp -P 32570 tef243@pc2.instageni.maxgigapop.net:~/fingerprint-plot.png engineeringPlot.png
 scp -P 32570 tef243@pc2.instageni.maxgigapop.net:~/fingerprint-plot2.png engineeringPlot2.png
+scp -P 32570 tef243@pc2.instageni.maxgigapop.net:~/fingerprinTable.png engineeringTable.png
 ```

 The file fingerprint-plot.png contains a plot of incoming and outgoing packets, as well as the size markers whenever the direction changes.
 The file fingerprint-plot2.png contains a plot of just the number markers in its own plot.
+The table saved as fingerprinTable.png is a table of the additional markers such as total bytes sent, total packets sent, unique packet sizes, and percentage of incoming/outgoing packets.

 Now we must do the same for the other four sites.
 For Facebook: